-The Ticket to Work Program offers Social Security disability beneficiaries greater choice in obtaining the services they need to help them go to work.
+The Ticket to Work Program offers Social Security disability beneficiaries greater choice in obtaining the services needed to help them go to work.

-Most Social Security and Supplemental Security Income disability beneficiaries will receive a 'ticket' they may use to obtain vocational rehabilitation, employment or other support services from an approved provider of their choice.
+Most Social Security and Supplemental Security Income disability beneficiaries will receive a 'ticket' to use to obtain vocational rehabilitation, employment or other support services from an approved provider of their choice.
 The Ticket to Work Program is completely voluntary.

 Kentucky Office of Vocational Rehabilitation